Constitution and Bylaws

 A. Such application for reinstatement must be accompanied with payment of dues for the year dropped and dues for the current year of the reinstatement application.
 However, reinstatement is not allowed on a rejected line at any time for reinstatement.

-B. Any dropped member, wishing to join another State Society, must be reinstated in Iowa before transfer can be made.
+B. Any dropped member, wishing to join another Member Society, must be reinstated in the Iowa Society before transfer can be made.

 ARTICLE V – OFFICERS